Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 • Who Reports?

-The “authorised declarant” – typically the EU importer of record.
+The “authorised declarant” – typically the EU importer/buyer of record.

 • What is Reported?

-Total embedded direct emissions (Scope 1) for each product, detailed by production facility.
-Reporting of indirect (Scope 2) emissions will become more important over time.
-And precursors emissions data (raw materials used to make another CBAM covered product).
+Total embedded direct emissions (Scope 1) for each product, detailed by production facility and Indirect (Scope 2) emissions along with the precursors emissions data (raw materials used to make another CBAM covered product).

 • How to Report?